Yashashvi65/Machine-Learning-A-Z/README.md

 # Machine-Learning-A-Z
-Complete Machine Learning Playlist for Beginners
+Complete Machine Learning Playlist for Beginners.
+It alsp covers the necessary python modules required.